4integration/3scaleJavaPluginWrapper/README.md

 2) Git clone this repo.
 Make the following modifications

 - Edit pom.xml - ensuring the version of the dependency with groupId net.3scale and artifactId 3scale-api has the same version as the Java Plugin in the previous step.

 - Edit and update src/main/java/net/threescale/service/PluginService.
 Set the PROVIDER_KEY to that of your 3scale account.
 You'll find it in your 3scale account under the gear sign (top right of screen) -> Account.
 It's the API Key there.

 - Edit and update src/main/java/net/threescale/service/PluginServiceImpl.
 Go to your Integration screen in 3scale: Dashboard -> API Menu -> Integration.
 Expand the mapping rules section.
 In the constructor, PluginServiceImpl(), you'll want to reflect these mappings.
+For each mapping:
+1) create a Pattern object with the URL pattern - this can be a static path - or a Regex pattern.
+Note the format of these variable fragments of the path differ from how they are declared on 3scale.
+So instead of using '/{id}', here with Regex you'll use '/(\\w+)' for alphanumeric values or '/(\\d+)' for numerics
+2) Create a ThreeScaleMapping object as shown in the PluginServiceImpl class and place it in the mappings collection.
-For each mapping add the URL pattern, the HTTP verb, Service id - found in the browser address bar url after 'services/' and the method or metric system name.
-You'll find the latter by clicking Define.
+(You'll find the Service Id when on the 3scale site in the browser address bar url after 'services/'.
+You'll find the
-      (We will enhance this to pull in these mappings via the 3scale APIs)
+method or metric system name - by clicking Define on the Integration page.
+We will enhance this to pull in these mappings via the 3scale APIs)

 3) Save these changes and mvn install.

 4) Add a dependency to this repo in your Java Application's POM file.

-5) In your API code, add the wrapper call. userKey will likley have been passed in as a query or header parameter.
+5) In your API code, add the wrapper call. userKey will likely have been passed in as a query or header parameter.
 Exit if unauthorized.
 Something like this :

         import threescale.v3.api.AuthorizeResponse;